Freiberg: History

 The town was founded around 1168, after a silver discovery led to the first Berggeschrey, and has been a centre of the mining industry in the Ore Mountains for centuries.
-A symbol of that history is the Freiberg University of Mining and Technology, often just known as the Mining Academy (Bergakademie), established in 1765 and the second oldest university of mining and metallurgy in the world (in North Hungary, in Selmecbánya town (now Banská Štiavnica, Slovakia), a Mining Academy was established at 1735).
+A symbol of that history is the Freiberg University of Mining and Technology, often just known as the Mining Academy (Bergakademie), established in 1765 and the oldest extant university of mining and metallurgy in the world.
 Freiberg also has a notable cathedral containing two famous Gottfried Silbermann organs.
-There are two other organs made by Gottfried Silbermann – one at the St. Peter's Church (Petrikirche) and the other one at the St. James' Church (Jakobikirche).
+There are two other organs made by Gottfried Silbermann in the town – one at the St. Peter's Church (Petrikirche) and the other one at the St. James' Church (Jakobikirche).

-The renaissance part of Freiberg, built after a fire destroyed the town in 1484, stands under heritage protection.
+The Renaissance part of Freiberg, built after a fire destroyed the town in 1484, stands under heritage protection.

 In 1913, silver mining was discontinued due to the decline in the price of silver.
 Resumed before the Second World War, mining activities for lead, zinc and tin extraction continued until 1969.

-In 1944, a subcamp of Flossenbürg concentration camp, was built outside the town of Freiberg.
+In 1944, a subcamp of Flossenbürg concentration camp was built outside the town of Freiberg.
 It housed over 500 female survivors of other camps, including Auschwitz.
 Altogether 50 or so SS women worked in this camp until its evacuation in April 1945.
 The female survivors eventually reached Mauthausen concentration camp in Austria.

 In 1985, The Church of Jesus Christ of Latter-day Saints built the Freiberg Germany Temple here because of the large number of members in the region.
 The building of this temple is considered quite historic by church members given the political climate in Eastern Europe at the time.
 The Freiberg Germany Temple serves members of The Church of Jesus Christ of Latter-day Saints from all over Eastern Germany and a majority of Eastern Europe.

 On 6 July 2019, the Erzgebirge/Krušnohoří Mining Region including Freiberg was inscribed as a UNESCO World Heritage Site.

 Regular events

 Every year in Freiberg the Mining Town Festival (Bergstadtfest) is held on the last weekend in June with a procession by the historic Miners' and Ironworkers' Guilds, the so-called Miners' and Ironworkers' Parade.
 The Freiberg Christmas Market takes place during Advent, when a so-called Mettenschicht is held with a parade by the Miners' and Ironworkers' Guilds and the SAXONIA Miners Music Corps.
-This includes a traditional sermon on the mount in St. Peter's Church and waiting by the miners on the second Saturday in Advent.
+This includes a traditional Sermon on the Mount in St. Peter's Church and waiting by the miners on the second Saturday in Advent.
 Firmly established is the potter's gathering on a weekend in the second half of April on the Upper Market (Obermarkt).
 Every year on the Drei Brüder Schacht mineshaft in the quarter of Zug there is a model steam engine gathering.
 Other annual events include the Freiberg Art Award and the election of the Mining Town Queen (Bergstadt-Königin).